rexxars/react-lowlight/README.md

 | `prefix`    | Class name prefix for individual node.
 Default: `hljs-`                                |
 | `subset`    | Array of languages to limit the auto-detection to.                                     |

+## Dynamic loading

+You can use `Lowlight.hasLanguage(language)` to check if a language has been registered.
+Combining this with Webpack's [code splitting abilities](https://webpack.github.io/docs/code-splitting.html) (or something similar), you should be able to load definitions for languages on the fly.

 ## License

 MIT-licensed.
 See LICENSE.